Discover the Social Benefits of Climbing

 How Gyms Build Community On and Off the Wall

 Climbing is inherently social—not just because you share ropes and crash pads, but because the gym becomes a place to find friends, encouragement, and belonging.
-Whether someone is tying in for the first time or working their hundredth project, the people around them are often what keep them coming back.
+Whether you’re tying in for the first time or working your hundredth project, the people around you often keep you coming back.

 If you’re looking for more than just a workout, climbing can introduce you to a community that cheers you on, catches your falls, and makes you feel at home.